-Pneumonia of unknown cause detected in Wuhan, China was first reported to the WHO Country Office in China on 31 December 2019.
+Aims: Pneumonia of unknown cause detected in Wuhan, China was first reported to the WHO Country Office in China on 31 December 2019.
 The outbreak was declared a Public Health Emergency of International Concern on 30 January 2020.
-Currently, there is no Vaccine against COVID-19 pandemic and infection is spreading worldwide vary rapidly there is an exigent requirement of practicable drug treatment.
-Drug repurposing is one of the most promising approaches for that.
-Many reports are available with in silico drug repurposing but the majority of them engrossed on a single target.
-The present study aimed at screening the approved against Covid19 protein and extract the combination of operational comprehensively.
-A total of 1735 drug molecules against all COVID19 protein structures and sequential screening recognize the better potential of anti-HCV drugs over anti-HIV drugs.
-The study designated Elbasvir, Ledipasvir, Paritaprevir, Velpatasvir, Antrafenine Ergotamin as promising drug candidates for covid19 treatment.
-The computational analysis also reveled the better potential of proposed drugs over the currently used drug combination for COVID19 drugs.
+Currently, there is no Vaccine against COVID-19 pandemic and infection is spreading worldwide very rapidly.
+The present study aimed to meet the exigent requirement of practicable COVID19 drug treatment with a computational multi-target drug repurposing approach.

+Main methods: Many reports are available with in silico drug repurposing.
+However, the majority of them engrossed on a single target.
+In the present study, 1735 FDA approved drugs screened with molecular docking approach against Covid19 protein and extracts the drug combination targeting COVID19 proteins comprehensively.

+Key findings: The study designated Elbasvir, Ledipasvir, Paritaprevir, Velpatasvir, Antrafenine, and Ergotamine as promising drug candidates for covid19 treatment.
+The computational analysis also revealed the better potential of the proposed drug combination over the currently used drugs for COVID19 treatment.